confluentinc/commercial-workshops/series-microservices/workshop-connectors/README.md

     docker --version
     ```

-  > **Note:** We will be deploying Confluent Platform services and connecting them to Confluent Cloud.
+  > **Note:** You will be deploying Confluent Platform services and connecting them to Confluent Cloud.
 There are multiple ways to install Confluent Platform, which you can view in [On-Premises Deployments](https://docs.confluent.io/platform/current/installation/installing_cp/overview.html).
-In order to make the set up easier for those running different operating systems during the workshop, we will walk through setting up Confluent Platform using Docker.
+In order to make the set up easier for those running different operating systems during the workshop, you will walk through setting up Confluent Platform using Docker.
 You can accomplish the steps in this lab guide using any of the other deployment methods.

-6. AWS / Azure / GCP account - We will be creating a fully-managed sink connector to an object storage.
+6. AWS / Azure / GCP account - You will be creating a fully-managed sink connector to an object storage.
     - Access Key/Credentials
         - AWS: [Access Keys](https://docs.aws.amazon.com/general/latest/gr/aws-sec-cred-types.html#access-keys-and-secret-access-keys)
         - Azure: [Manage account access keys](https://docs.microsoft.com/en-us/azure/storage/common/storage-account-keys-manage?tabs=azure-portal)